Prathik2457/Fuel-Efficiency-Predictor/README.md

 3. Data pre-processing
 4. Building the model
 5. Results
-6. Conclusion
-7. Technologies Used
+6. Technologies Used
 ## Introduction
 The Fuel Efficiency Predictor is a project aimed to estimate a vehicle's fuel consumption based on various parameters.
 With growing concerns about fuel efficiency and environmental impact, this project aims to provide a reliable and accessible solution for vehicle owners seeking to optimize their fuel usage.
 ## Dataset
 The dataset used for this project is known as Auto-MPG dataset and is taken from https://archive.ics.uci.edu/dataset/9/auto+mpg.
 The dataset contains data of various vehicles such as 'MPG','Cylinders','Horsepower','Car Name','Acceleration','Origin','Model Year'.
-## Data pre-processing:
+## Data pre-processing
 Data preprocessing is a crucial step in ensuring the accuracy and effectiveness of the Fuel Efficiency Predictor.
 This phase involves preparing and cleaning the data to make it suitable for analysis and training of the model.
 <br>
 1)Data Cleaning: